What is the ECCE App Challenge?

 The ECCE App Challenge is a coding competition held by Esri Canada to help promote innovation and creativity within the Centres of Excellence.
 Each year, teams of students at ECCE schools across Canada are tasked to create new and unique apps powered by Esri technology and open data to help address a problem related to a specific theme.

-The App Challenge for 2018 will take place between February 16th and March 30th.
-Teams at each school will be given one week to complete their apps, and to submit the source code accompanied by supporting documentation, team profiles, and a video sales pitch for their app.
-These will be assembled and hosted in a GitHub repository used by the ECCE to showcase the apps created by each team.
-You may view previous years’ entries linked from the ECCE GitHub account homepage.
-You can view the source code of each app submitted, and starting with the 2017 challenge, you can view profiles of teams, access their pitch videos via YouTube, and interact with live demos of their apps.
-The results of the 2018 competition will be posted here after all teams have completed the challenge by March 30th.
+The App Challenge for 2019 took place between February 15th and April 5th.
+Teams at each school were given one week to complete their apps, and to submit their source code accompanied by supporting documentation, team profiles, and a video sales pitch for their app.
+These were assembled and hosted in a GitHub repository used by the ECCE to showcase the apps created by each team, alongside previous years’ entries that may be viewed from the ECCE GitHub account homepage.
+You can view the source code of each app submitted, and starting with the 2017 challenge, you can view profiles of teams, access their video presentations via YouTube, and interact with live demos of their apps.

-Three external judges were invited to evaluate all of the teams submitted apps, documentation, and videos.
-Aggregated results will be used to rank the teams submissions, and select the winners with the best overall scores.
+Three external judges were invited to evaluate all of the teams’ submitted apps, documentation, and videos.
+Aggregated results were then used to rank the teams submissions, and select the winners with the best overall scores.

-Esri Canada is pleased to congratulate Alysha van Duynhoven, Anthony Lee, and Chris Yee, who win a trip to this year’s Esri User Conference in San Diego.
+Esri Canada is pleased to congratulate Jaydeep Mistry, Juan Carrillo, Fraser King, and Manpreet Singh Chahal, who win a trip to this year’s Esri User Conference in San Diego.
 Honourable mentions also go to the first and second runners-up:

 - Your app must use open data

 - Your app must be based around on a pre-defined theme (to be announced to your team when you start the competition)

 - Your team can choose any platform for development (e.g., Web, iOS, Android)